 You might notice that after scanning your picture looks a bit grainy.
-To solve the problem, choose the Denoise button and select the appropriate preset for your needs.
-If you can’t find the right preset, adjust the settings manually until you get what you want.
-To do this, click on the gear icon and experiment with the settings.
-Set the optimum values for light noise, color noise, radiance, intensity and sharpness.
-Don’t forget to click on the Save Preset button once you’re done.
+To solve this problem, open the AI adjust section in the Adjust tab.
+Click the Denoise button.
+Adjust the Denoise setting until you get what you want.
+Don’t forget to click the Apply button once you’re done.

 Old photos can often look somewhat washed out.
-In most cases (unless your photo is way too blurred) you can increase sharpness by going to the Adjust tab and dragging the Sharpness and Details sliders.
+In most cases (unless your photo is way too blurred), you can increase sharpness by doing as follows.
+Go to the Adjust tab, open the Detail section, and drag the Sharpness and Details sliders.
 Try also increasing the color saturation to make it look brighter and higher in contrast.
-Or click on the Magic Enhance button to adjust the settings automatically.

 There are several ways to compile a genealogical tree: